-When at the October Country Inn (check us out) Buttermilk Falls is a well known destination for those hot Summer days.
+When at the October Country Inn Buttermilk Falls is a well known destination for those hot Summer days.
 Buttermilk Falls offers locals and visitors alike the chance to cool off in the Branch Brook, without having to fork over an entrance fee.
-Many people have cooled off in the Buttermilk Falls since they were little kids and now bring their grandchildren.
+Many people have cooled off in the Buttermilk Falls since they were little kids and now bring their grandchildren

-The get to Buttermilk Falls from the October Country Inn, go South on Route 100A about 6 miles to the intersection with Route 100.
+The get to the falls from the October Country Inn, go South on Route 100A about 6 miles to the intersection with Route 100.
 Turn left, and follow Route 100 North for about 10 miles to the intersections with Route 103.
 Turn right.
 Buttermilk Falls Road is almost immediately on your right.
 Parking areas stretch out along the last half-mile of this dead end road.